drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

 		*Note: Even if a value of False is given for a given observer, entries for that observer still need to be given in any dictionary setting referencing OBSERVED_SPECIES.
-In many cases (e.g. errors) the values will be ignored.*
+In many cases (e.g. error specification) the values will be ignored.*

 .. option:: TROPOMI_dirs